 TONY SKINN – “Wily veteran keeps the offense running smoothly.”
 Mr. Clutch.
 Plays with passion and ferocity.
 Skinn was the antithesis of the blue chip recruit, flying under everybody’s radar and surprising even Coach Larranaga.
 Skinn played ball for two community colleges before an assistant coach of Larranaga’s, Bill Courtney, discovered Skinn at Hagerstown Community College.
 Larranaga was skeptical that Skinn would be able to compete for George Mason if nobody recruited him.
 But after flying back from Kansas to watch Skinn play in a pickup game, Larranaga fell in love.
 What impressed him most about Skinn was that he was willing to sit out his second year of junior college ball so that he could attend a D1 school and graduate.
 His dream was not to play in the NBA.
 His dream was to graduate from college.
 Says Larranaga, “He has poured his heart and soul into the program.
 Of all the guys on the team, Tony has overcome the most to earn everyone’s respect.
 He is constantly pushing himself and everyone around him.
 He wasn’t an instant starter when he arrived here just over two years ago.
 However, by the end of his first season, he was taking and making one big shot after another on our way to the best record in Mason history.”

 FOLARIN “SHAQ” CAMPBELL – the leading scorer for Mason in the NCAA tournament.
 Initially a wingman, Larranaga chose to move Folarin to the point and Skinn, a shoot first point guard, to the wing.
 This was surely a risky move of Larranaga’s, but it paid off big time.
 Late in the season, Folarin’s grandmother died and the player asked Larranaga if he could attend the funeral.
-Larranaga, who always puts family first, said “of course.”
+Larranaga, who always puts family first, said of course.
 Folarin elaborated that the funeral would be in Nigeria and he would have to miss a couple weeks of the season.
-His absence would have essentially ended any hope of postseason play for the Patriots but there was nothing Larranaga could do about this.
+His absence would have essentially ended any hope of postseason play for the Patriots but there was nothing Larranaga could do about it.
 Family first.
 Basketball second.
 Larranaga went by Folarin’s house to pay his respects and he explained to the player’s father, Festus, a hard working engineer with a thick African accent, how important Folarin is to the team’s success.
 Said Festus, “Coach L., you are like family.
 I understand how hard you work, how hard the team works and how hard Folarin works…I will call you tomorrow.”
 The next day, Festus called Coach Larranaga and told him, “Last night I prayed to me [sic] mom and she told me that Folarin should stay here and help the team make March Madness and come pay his respects to her after the season.
 Now, let’s be sure to tell the boys to keep playing well.”
-Festus was there videotaping every NCAA tourney game from the sideline, proud as a father could be.
+Festus was there videotaping every game from the sideline, proud as a father could be.